adjexpress/gcc-6-arm-linux-gnueabihf/README.md

 Can confirm this compiler works on Raspberry Pi Zero W, Raspberry Pi Zero.

-I didnt not make this compiler.
+I did not make this compiler.
 All credits are to @swampdog on Raspberry Pi forum.

 Use at your own risk.
 Neither I nor @swampdog are responsible for any bugs and/or damages.